Western African Ebola epidemic: Protective clothing

 USAID published an open competitive bidding for proposals that address the challenge of developing "new practical and cost-effective solutions to improve infection treatment and control that can be rapidly deployed; 1) to help health care workers provide better care and 2) transform our ability to combat Ebola".
 On 12 December 2014, USAID announced the result of the first selection in a press release.

 On 17 December 2014, a team at Johns Hopkins University developed a prototype breakaway hazmat suit, and was awarded a grant from the USAID to develop it.
 The prototype has a small, battery-powered cooling pack on the worker's belt.

 The WHO recommends the use of two pairs of gloves, with the outer pair worn over the gown.
 Using two pairs may reduce the risk of sharp injuries; however, no evidence using more than the recommended will give additional protection.
 WHO also recommends the use of a coverall, which is generally appraised in terms of its resistance to non-enveloped DNA viruses.
 According to guidelines released by the CDC in August 2015, updates were put in place to improve the PAPR doffing method to make the steps easier, and affirm the importance of cleaning the floor where doffing has been done.
-Additionally, a designated doffing assistant was recommended to help in this process.
+A designated doffing assistant was recommended to help in this process.